agrisfao/recommender/README.md

 * `sparqlEndpoint1` is the SPARQL endpoint of the dataset of URIs defined in `sourceFilePath`
 * `sparqlEndpoint2` is the SPARQL endpoint of the output datasets (whose entities will be recommended to the client) specified by the `target_rdftype` parameter

-The file `application/start.sh` is a bash script to run the recommender system.